Geisianny/llm-test-gen/README.md

-# Investigating the Use of Large Language Models for Acceptance Test Scenario Generation
+# Investigating the Use of a Large Language Model for Acceptance Test Scenario Generation

-This repository provides all scripts, configurations, and artifacts required to reproduce the experiments described in the study: *Investigating the Use of Large Language Models for Acceptance Test Scenario Generation*.
+This repository provides all scripts, configurations, and artifacts required to reproduce the experiment described in the study: *Investigating the Use of an LLM for Acceptance Test Scenario Generation*.

 ---